-Course numbering Courses numbered HIST 001 to 099 are freshman seminars, with enrollment limited to eighteen.
+Courses numbered HIST 001 to 099 are first-year seminars, with enrollment limited to eighteen.
 Courses numbered in the 100s explore the history of the United States or Canada; those in the 200s, Europe, Russia, and Britain; and those in the 300s, Africa, Asia, Latin America, and the Middle East.
 Courses numbered in the 400s address global topics.
 Courses whose numbers end with the letter "J" are departmental seminars; all departmental seminars are available for preregistration by History majors and are capped at fifteen students.

-Prerequisite The prerequisite for the major is two term courses in History.
+The prerequisite for the major is two term courses in History.
 Courses completed in fulfillment of the prerequisite may be applied toward the requirements of the major.

 Regions: United States; Europe; Latin America; Asia; Middle East and Africa.